The Kingdom of Heaven Is at Hand: How To Repent

 God says, “For all that man may have been redeemed and forgiven of his sins, it can only be considered as God not remembering the transgressions of man and not treating man in accordance with his transgressions.
 However, when man, who lives in a body of flesh, has not been set free from sin, he can only continue to sin, endlessly revealing his corrupt satanic disposition.
 This is the life that man leads, an endless cycle of sinning and being forgiven.
 The majority of mankind sin in the day only to confess in the evening.
 This way, even though the sin offering is forever effective for man, it will not be able to save man from sin.
 Only half the work of salvation has been completed, for man still has a corrupt disposition.”
 “The sins of man were forgiven, and this is because of the work of God’s crucifixion, but man continued to live within his corrupt satanic disposition of old.
 This being so, man must be completely saved from his corrupt satanic disposition, so that his sinful nature may be completely extirpated, never to develop again, thus enabling the disposition of man to be transformed.
 This would require man to grasp the path of growth in life, to grasp the way of life, and to grasp the way to change his disposition.
 Furthermore, it would require man to act in accordance with this path, so that his disposition may gradually be changed and he may live under the shining of the light, so that all that he does may be in accord with the will of God, so that he may cast away his corrupt satanic disposition, and so that he may break free from Satan’s influence of darkness, thereby emerging fully from sin.
 Only then will man receive complete salvation.”

-From God’s words we can see that the reason why we still sin and can’t achieve true repentance is because we have satanic sinful nature.
-As we know, the Lord Jesus, according to the needs of man in that age, did the work of redemption, became a sin offering for humanity by means of the crucifixion, and relieved man from the curses and condemnation of the law.
+From God’s words we can see that the Lord Jesus, according to the needs of man in that age, did the work of redemption, became a sin offering for humanity by means of the crucifixion, and relieved man from the curses and condemnation of the law.
 Therefore, as long as we confess and repent our sins to the Lord, then our sins are forgiven, and we are then fit to enjoy His abundant grace.
-However, the Lord Jesus only absolved us of our sins, but He hasn’t absolved us of our sinful nature.
+However, what the Lord Jesus did was just the work of redemption which did not involve changing people’s dispositions.
 And the satanic dispositions deeply rooted within ourselves like arrogance and conceit, selfishness and baseness, crookedness and deceitfulness and greed and evil, still remain within us and they are the source of our sinning.
 If we can’t rid ourselves of these corrupt dispositions, we will frequently sin and resist God in spite of ourselves.
 This is an undeniable fact.
 That is to say, if our sinful nature and the source of our sin can’t be resolved, no matter how long we have believed in the Lord, we still can’t achieve true repentance or stop sinning, and we will never enter God’s kingdom.

 How to Achieve True Repentance

 So, how can we achieve true repentance?
 The Lord Jesus prophesied, “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
 “He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:48).
 The Bible prophesies, “For the time is come that judgment must begin at the house of God” (1 Peter 4:17).
 It can be seen from these verses that there are many truths that the Lord Jesus hadn’t told us when He did His work.
-Because the people of that time had only just been redeemed from being subject to the law and were of small stature, all they could do was to be aware of their sins and then confess and repent, and any deeper truth concerning changing their corrupt dispositions was simply beyond them.
-So, the Lord Jesus promised us that He would return in the last days, express the truth we didn’t understand before, and judge our sins, so that we can escape our corrupt dispositions and achieve true repentance.
+So, the Lord Jesus promised us that He would return in the last days, express more and higher truths, and perform the work of judging and cleansing man, thereby allowing us to completely free ourselves from the shackles of sin, be cleansed, and achieve true repentance.

 Now the Lord Jesus has become flesh and returned.
 He expresses all truths to purify and save mankind and does the work of judgment starting with God’s house to utterly uproot the cause of mankind’s sins, so that people can achieve true repentance and change, and no longer sin or resist God.
 This fulfills the Lord Jesus’ prophecy, “And if any man hear My words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
 He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:47–48).
 Then how does God use words to do the judgment work to purify us and allow us to achieve true repentance?
 Let’s read a passage of God’s words.